(First Published 2016 – Updated 12/2019)

 There is no need to fear me, I am just another loyal, law-abiding American, going about my business.

-You should, however, be very afraid of those who endeavor to turn the law-abiding persons in our great country into defenseless victims.
+We should all, however, be very afraid of those who endeavor to turn the law-abiding persons in our great country into defenseless victims.

 PS: Please be advised that the majority of legal gun owners also think the morons walking through department stores with carbines at low-ready just to make a point are idiots too.